Undergraduate Course: On Colour in Architecture (ARCH10029)

 |Summary||Colour is an essential factor in the perception of space.
 Through this course, you will develop a basic understanding of the principles of colour theory, the most common colour specification and navigation tools used in architecture, and an intellectual framework with which you may then approach their own investigation in order to develop a deeper understanding of a focused project theme.
 This is a self-directed course, and is not intended to be prescriptive in any way.
 On the contrary, the nature of the individual investigation is promoted as a means of developing a reflective process of experimentation and critical review.

-The programme of study will offer foundational lectures and presentations, critical analysis of student authored briefs, bespoke tuition to enable the evolution of individual themes of enquiry in the context of a broader understanding of the current condition of practice and cross-studio critical review.
+The programme of study will offer foundational lectures and presentations, critical analysis of student authored briefs and bespoke tuition to enable the evolution of individual themes of enquiry.
 It is envisaged that you will acquire core knowledge and tools for independent research undertaken through the processes of experimentation and fabrication in new and familiar media.

 The course concentrates on developing a portfolio of work, which is clearly structured and articulated in a method appropriate to the proposed theme of study.
-The first four weeks will comprise an introduction to colour in architecture, through thematic seminars, group workshops and group tutorials, followed by largely self-directed study.
-You will be expected to research and develop their understanding of colour theory, design and application through small group working in the first weeks to share information and to provide a group for support and discussion.
-There will be two critical reviews of the work where you will present their work.
+The first three weeks will comprise an introduction to colour in architecture, through thematic seminars, group workshops and group tutorials, followed by largely self-directed study.
+You will be expected to research and develop your understanding of colour theory, design and application through small group working in the first weeks to share information and to provide a group for support and discussion.
+There will be two critical reviews of the work where you will present your work.
 The majority of student learning will be spent in individual research and investigation.
-You will be expected to read key literature and to maintain their reading throughout the study period.
-The focus of the course will be on the application of colour design in architecture.
-It may include examples from architectural design practice, architectural history, fieldwork, student's own studies, or a combination.
+You will be expected to read key literature and to maintain your reading throughout the study period.
+The focus of the course will be on colour design for architecture.

 Entry Requirements (not applicable to Visiting Students)